Stéphane Mallarmé

 7. In reading, a lonely, quiet concert is given to our minds; all our mental faculties will be present in this symphonic exaltation.

 Stéphane Mallarmé was a French poet and critic.
 His work anticipated and inspired several revolutionary artistic schools of the early 20th century, such as Cubism, Futurism, Dadaism, and Surrealism.
+He was a leader (with Paul Verlaine) of the Symbolist movement in poetry.
 A selection of his works is available in Collected Poems and Other Verse.

 by Amanda Patterson